 Identification information can be read from the device to enable systems to electronically query and identify the device.
-The JEDEC standard method, described in Section 12.1, is preferred; however, the legacy Read ID command is supported on the AT25QF641B to enable backwards compatibility to previous generation devices.
+The JEDEC standard method, described in Section 12.1, is preferred; however, the legacy Read ID command is supported on the AT25SF641B to enable backwards compatibility to previous generation devices.

 To read the identification information, the $\overline{\text{CS}}$ pin must first be asserted, and the opcode 90h must be clocked into the device, followed by three dummy bytes.
-After the opcode and three dummy bytes are entered, the device begins outputting the identification data on the SO pin during the subsequent clock cycles.
-The first byte output is the Manufacturer ID of 1Fh, followed by a single byte of data representing a device code 16h.
+After the opcode has been clocked, in followed by three dummy bytes, the device begins outputting the identification data on the SO pin during the subsequent clock cycles.
+The first byte output is the Manufacturer ID of 1Fh, followed by a single byte of data representing a device code 15h.
 After the device code is output, the sequence of bytes repeats.